kunlecreates/ace-next/docs/arc-setup.md

 Per official docs, authenticate ARC to the GitHub API using a GitHub App or a PAT.
 GitHub App is recommended.

 Steps (summary):
-- Create a GitHub App owned by your org and install it to your org/repo.
+- Create a GitHub App owned by your github user account or org and install it to your org/repo.
   - GitHub → Settings → Developer settings → GitHub Apps → New GitHub App
   - Permissions (minimum):
     - Actions: Read & write